42thlab/arkis-docs/docs/api/cluster.md

 Parameter   | Description
 ---------   | -----------
-name        | Filter by cluster name state       | Filter by state limit       | Limits the number of returned objects (by defauts returns all records) page        | Returns one page of records at a time (by default, sets the `limit` parameter to 10)
+name        | Filter by cluster name strategy    | Filter by strategy limit       | Limits the number of returned objects (by defauts returns all records) page        | Returns one page of records at a time (by default, sets the `limit` parameter to 10)